 Resized images are generated when they are first requested.
 They are not generated when they are uploaded to File Cabinet.

-To confirm images are associated with the correct item records, see Viewing Images on Item Records with SuiteCommerce.
+To confirm images are associated with the correct item records, see Viewing Images on Item Records for Websites.

 Using the Commerce API to Resize Images